keltia/octopress/source/_posts/2014-12-15-one-year-in-books.md

 2014 has been a very good year for my reading.
 In fact, I have not read that many books in a year for a long time and am pretty happy about it.
 Reading is very important to me and has been for a long time now, I remember thoroughly scrubbing the SciFi section of my town's library in the '80 (« Fleuve Noir », « Présence du futur »…) clean of everything I haven't read :)

 What made 2014 so efficient?
-Foremost the desire to read more of course but the most important thing that happened is me buying that iPad Mini Retina in Oct, 2013.
+Foremost the desire and will to read more of course but the most important thing that happened is me buying that iPad Mini Retina back in Oct, 2013.
 I've switched from physical books to ebooks a long time ago, when all my books were still in cardboard following our move from one flat to another{% fnin %}Do not ask why there were still in cardboard after 5 years.{% endfnin %}.
-Maybe I will devote an article to the subject…
+Maybe I will devote an article to the subject of ebooks…

+UPDATE: Finally got 42 books (yeah for #geek in me!) in for 2014, thanks Corwin of Amber :)
 <!--more-->
-Did I bought a e-reader then?
+Did I bought a e-reader with {% wp E_Ink "e-Ink" %} then?
 No, I was not ready to add yet another device for me to drag around.
 Phone, generally a computer, digital camera, lenses and stuff.
 I bought an iPad before (that was even before the iPad Mini was out) and while I enjoyed it for Twitter, surfing and the likes, it was definitely too heavy.
 The screen was slightly too big too (yes, too big: reading a single page made it too big and in two page mode, they were too small).

 I was also reading on my iPhone often because, well, I did not always took my iPad with me (size, weight, remember?).
 I even used my old HTC phone even though the screen was really crappy.